 Haven't tested it on IPv6 peers either.

-#10 Updated by Timur Bakeyev almost 2 years ago
+#10 Updated by Timur Bakeyev about 2 years ago

 Implemented nice, simple, easy to understand wrong check.
 Have to keep in mind, that by default we use

 pool.ntp.org addresses they are not bounded to some particular hosts, but randomly picked up by DNS round-robin.
 So, for meaningful results we need to parse the output of